Mean field games master equations: from discrete to continuous state space: The case of common noise

 \ee \end{defn}

 The previous concept of solution possesses several properties.
 First we can mention that under the standing assumptions on the monotonicity of $f$ and $g$, there is at most one monotone solution of either \eqref{masterc} or \eqref{master:nc}.
-Those solutions also enjoy several stability properties, in some sense, this part is an illustration of this fact.
+Those solutions also enjoy several stability properties, in some sense, this part on the convergence of the discrete state space toward the continuous one is an illustration of this fact.
 We continue this section with results of existence of such solutions.